 Overview of Testing Scenarios for Certification in the Texas Market

 Texas SET is responsible for maintaining and updating the information in this document as defined in Section 19.8 of the ERCOT Protocols.
-All references to testing in the document are directed to the Retail Market.

 1.2 Testing Assumptions

  MPs who wish to participate in the market using NAESB EDM for conducting retail operations in the Texas Marketplace will refer to this document for guidelines on these processes.

+Testing shall occur during Business Hours on a Retail Business Day which are documented in ERCOT Protocols Section 2, Definitions and Acronyms.

- MPs may elect to not participate in testing optional processes as identified in this document but will inform their trading partners (TPs) and the Market Flight Administrator in advance.
-However, an MP does not have the option to refuse to test the basic processes necessary to ensure that the central retail systems operated by ERCOT are functioning properly, and that the retail systems operated by the MPs interface properly with both ERCOT’s systems and other MPs’ systems.
+ MPs may elect to not participate in testing optional processes as identified in this document but will inform their trading partners (TPs) and the Flight Administrator in advance.
+However, an MP does not have the option to refuse to test the basic processes necessary to ensure that their retail systems interface properly with both ERCOT’s and other MPs’ systems.

- Automated internal processes are required when testing.
-Any areas that require manual interaction or data manipulation shall be documented in advance in the Testing Worksheet and communicated to testing partners at the beginning of the testing cycle.
+

-All entities participating in the Texas Retail Market Testing, with the goal of gaining a certification, will use dedicated test environments that are representative of their production environments.
+All entities attempting to certify in the Texas Retail Market, will use dedicated test environments that are representative of their production environments.

- The Market Flight Administrator is the final authority on all levels of Business Process Certification among trading partners, including the verification that a party has successfully passed testing and is eligible to go into production.
-At any time during flight testing, a CR that is not meeting testing expectations may be advised by the Flight Administrator to withdraw from the flight.
-This may be related to such scenarios as not sending transactions to Trading Partners in a timely manner, sending transactions containing NAESB/TX SET errors, and/or failure to successfully pass random testing (see Appendix H).
-Some scenarios would include:
+ The Flight Administrator is the final authority on all levels of Business Process Certification among trading partners, including the verification that a party has successfully passed testing and is eligible to go into production.
+At any time during flight testing, an MP that is not meeting testing expectations may be advised by the Flight Administrator to withdraw from the flight.
+This may be related to such scenarios as not sending transactions to Trading Partners in a timely manner or sending transactions containing NAESB/TX SET errors.

-New CR not currently certified in Texas market – CR would be advised to retest in a future flight test

-Existing CR changing Service Providers (includes testing to bring EDI operations In House) – CR would be advised they must remain with their current Service Provider until they successfully complete testing in a future flight test

-Existing CR changing functionality (Ex. bank change, adding CSA, entering new TDSP territory, etc.) - CR would be advised they must retain all current functionality and would need to retest any changes in a future flight test

 Flight Administrator will follow escalation procedures set forth in the TMTP.
 If at the end of the flight the MP has not withdrawn and the Flight Administrator determines the MP has failed flight testing, the testing certificate shall not be granted and the MP must complete testing in a future flight.

- The Market Flight Administrator will moderate testing and report on test status including progress and issues to ERCOT, Retail Market Subcommittee (RMS), Texas SET, other appropriate committees, and/or the PUCT.
+ The Flight Administrator will moderate testing and report on test status including progress and issues to ERCOT, Retail Market Subcommittee (RMS), Texas SET, other appropriate committees, and/or the PUCT.

  Functional Acknowledgements provide a critical audit trail.
 All parties will send Functional Acknowledgements (FA/997) for all EDI transactions (except for the receipt of a 997, which would create an endless cycle) during testing.
 Parties shall monitor acknowledgements sent and received, but are not a checklist item for flight success.